Purchasing power

 How do taxes compare between New York and North Dakota?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+New York has a progressive income tax up to 10.90%, and NYC residents pay an additional city income tax of up to 3.876%.
+North Dakota has a progressive income tax with very low rates, topping out at 2.50%.
 Use the New York vs North Dakota paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?